tilemill-project/tilemill/_posts/docs/guides/0203-01-01-discrete-raster-data.md

 ## Importing and Styling in TileMill ##

-While in the TileMill Add Layer window, input `band=1` in the **Advanced** input area.
+While in the TileMill "Add Layer" window, input `band=1` in the `Advanced` input area.
 If you omit this step, the colorizer will not function properly.

-Since we're using a land cover geotiff with specific pixel values mapping directly to land cover classifications we want to use ```raster-colorizer-default-mode: exact``` meaning stops will map to exact pixel values, and no other color values will be assigned through interpolation.
+Since we're using a land cover GeoTIFF with specific pixel values mapping directly to land cover classifications we want to use ```raster-colorizer-default-mode: exact``` meaning stops will map to exact pixel values, and no other color values will be assigned through interpolation.

-Now all that remains is to translate the land use data key into cartocss style rules, using the raster-colorizer stop syntax:
+Now all that remains is to translate the land use data key into CartoCSS style rules, using the `raster-colorizer` stop syntax:

 ```stop(``` +  pixel value + ```,``` + color to assign + ```)```